TheBlupper/DiscordServerArchiver/README.md

 # Discord Archiver

 This is a discord bot that can turn whole servers into a .json file and back.
-When running, a file called "access_token", without any extensions, need to be put in the same folder as main&#46;py, as with the rest of the files.
+Be sure to put your bots token in the "access_token" file before running.

 **NOTE**: This bot requires admin priviliges to function.
 If the bot gets added without it, it will automatically leave the server.